veliovgroup/ostrio-analytics/README.md

 const analyticsTracker = new analyticsClass('{{trackingId}}');
 ```

+---

 ### Minifed version

 Copy-paste minified version of the analytics script.

 > [!NOTE]
-> After adding minified analytics code to a project — it will be available as `OstrioTrackerClass` int he global scope
+> After adding minified analytics code to a project — it will be available as `OstrioTrackerClass` in the global scope

 ```js
 // Example: